LausanneTourisme/agenda/README.md

 npm i
 ```

-After installing all dependencies, copy `.env.example` into a new file `.env.local` and fill all variables.
+After  npm is done installing all dependencies, copy `.env.example` into a new file `.env.local` and fill all variables.

 ### Development
 Simply run: